Descriptors

 article, the google.protobuf

-package prefix will be omitted, so we can refer to relevant messages using shorthand.
+package prefix is omitted so we can refer to relevant messages using shorthand.

 -